As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 When you know what you want to achieve, the actions you need to take to get there will reveal themselves to you in time.

-To really understand what actions matter we need get into our heads and our thoughts and understand the results we want to achieve.
+To really understand what actions matter we need get into our heads and understand the results we want to achieve.

 2. Focus on your strengths